Blackwell, Oklahoma: Infrastructure

 Blackwell has a full-service city government, that includes, electricity, water, sewage, recreation, police and fire services.
 The police department has 17 full-time officers, a jail and operates 24 hours per day.
 The Blackwell Fire Department is a full-time fire department, staffed with 20 paid firefighters/EMT/Paramedics, and also provides ambulance service to Blackwell and the surrounding communities.

 Transportation

 Blackwell is served by Interstate 35, US Route 177, and Oklahoma State Highway 11.

 Blackwell is home to the Blackwell-Tonkawa Municipal Airport with neighboring Tonkawa, Oklahoma.

 Historically, Blackwell had multiple rail lines, including the Blackwell and Southern Railway built south from Braman through town to Tonkawa, and the Hutchinson and Southern Railway built east from Medford through town to Ponca City, both lines being acquired by the Atchison, Topeka and Santa Fe Railway by 1900.
 The town also was linked by the Blackwell, Enid and Southwestern Railway, later acquired by what became the St. Louis-San Francisco Railway, which was built southwest from town to Enid and beyond.
-Rail abandonments have since occurred, but Blackwell continues to have freight rail service through the Blackwell Northern Gateway Railroad.
+Rail abandonments have since occurred, but Blackwell continues to have freight rail service through Land Rush Rail Corporation ("LRRC"), an affiliate of Farmrail, as replacement for the Blackwell Northern Gateway Railroad which operated the line between 2006 and 2024.